 There are a number of reasons that some people might not prefer holistic treatments.
 These include:

-As mentioned in the Psychology Today article, some addiction treatment professionals and researchers caution that until more is known about these methods of treatment, it cannot be known whether some of them are potentially dangerous.
+Some addiction treatment professionals and researchers caution that until more is known about these alternative treatment methods, it cannot be known whether some of them are potentially dangerous.
 A person who decides to pursue holistic treatment should be aware of this possibility before entering a holistic program.

-According to a survey from Pastoral Psychology, 33 percent of treatment centers provide some form of treatment that the center refers to as “holistic.”
+According to a survey from Pastoral Psychology, 33% of addiction treatment centers provide some form of “holistic” therapy.
 These practices generally fall into four categories:

 - Wellness therapies like exercise, nutrition, and relaxation therapy

 - Spiritual practices like yoga or meditation

 - Specific physical and mental therapies, like acupuncture